-All Aboriginal objects and places receive statutory protection under the National Parks and Wildlife Act 1974 (NSW) (NPW Act).
+All Aboriginal objects and places receive statutory protection under the National Parks and Wildlife Act 1974 (NSW) (NPW Act), including burials and human remains.
 Aboriginal objects are defined as:

 ... physical evidence of the use of an area by Aboriginal people.
-They can also be referred to as 'Aboriginal sites', 'relics' or 'cultural material' 7
+They can also be referred to as 'Aboriginal sites', 'relics' or 'cultural material'.